datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 You may have guessed, you need to tell the `setwd()` command what directory you want to set as your working directory.
 To do so, inside of the parentheses, open a set of quotes.
-Inside the quotes enter a `/` which is the root directory of our linux.
+Inside the quotes enter a `/` which is the root directory for Linux.
 Next, use the <KBD>Tab</KBD> key, to take advantage of RStudio's Tab-autocompletion method, to select `home`, `dcuser`, and `dc_genomics_r` directory.
 The path in your script should look like this: